โฐ Minimum Connection Times

 ๐ข Terminal Information

 Abdullahi Yusuf International Airport (GLK), formerly known as Galkayo Airport, is a significant aviation facility serving the city of Galkayo and the north-central Mudug region of Somalia.
 Strategically located between the autonomous Puntland and Galmudug states, the airport acts as a vital bridge for regional administration, commerce, and humanitarian aid.
-The facility features two substantial runways, including a 3,000-meter asphalt strip, making it one of the largest and most important airports in the country by both passenger and cargo volume.
+The airport operates two substantial runways, including a 3,000-meter asphalt strip, making it one of the largest and most important airports in the country by both passenger and cargo volume.

 The passenger terminal at Abdullahi Yusuf International is a compact and functional facility designed to manage a high level of regional traffic.
 Inside, travelers find essential services including modern check-in counters and efficient baggage handling areas.
 Recent upgrades have significantly modernized the airport's infrastructure, introducing advanced security screening systems and digital flight information boards.
 Free high-speed Wi-Fi is also available throughout the terminal, providing essential connectivity for business travelers and humanitarian workers operating in central Somalia.